Richard K. Lester

-Richard K. Lester (born January 3, 1954 in Leeds, England) is an American nuclear engineer, educator, and author.
-He is the Japan Steel Industry Professor and Associate Provost at the Massachusetts Institute of Technology, where he oversees the international engagements of the Institute.
+Richard K. Lester (born January 3, 1954, in Leeds, England) is an American nuclear engineer, educator, and author.
+He is the Japan Steel Industry Professor and Vice Provost at the Massachusetts Institute of Technology, where he oversees the international engagements of the institute.
 He previously served as Head of the Department of Nuclear Science and Engineering at MIT and he is the founding Director and Faculty Chair of the MIT Industrial Performance Center.

 Education

 Lester received his undergraduate degree in chemical engineering from Imperial College London (1974).
 He was a high-school athlete and musician and was a member of the National Youth Orchestra of Great Britain (1969–72).
 While at Imperial he was awarded a Kennedy Scholarship to study at MIT (1974–76), where he received a doctorate in nuclear engineering (1979).
-From 1977–78 he was a Visiting Research Fellow in International Relations at the Rockefeller Foundation.
+From 1977 to 1978 he was a visiting research fellow in international relations at the Rockefeller Foundation.
 He has been a member of the MIT faculty since 1979.